johncwelch/SOS-Swift/README.md

 	@State var recordToggleDisabled: Bool = false: this disables the toggle when a game is running.
 It's re-enabled on new game start and on grid resized

 	func playbackGame (myGameRecord: \[moveRecord\], myGridArray: Game, myLoopCount: Int) -> String: when the playback button is clicked, it fires off a timer that calls this once a second, which updates the "current" button so you can see the game replay in at a human speed.
+	updated the new game, commit button and grid resize Unit tests to validate the state of the record game toggle and the playback button

 Oh my god, that's the last thing I have to care about!